Aaron Wan-Bissaka has the tools to shine at Manchester United

 The right-back is on the verge of sealing a £50m transfer to Old Trafford from boyhood club Crystal Palace

 Manchester United have agreed a £50m fee to sign Aaron Wan-Bissaka.
 Is the young right-back ready for the step up?
 Will he succeed where his Crystal Palace team-mate Wilfried Zaha did not?
-Nick Wright argues he has all the tools to shine in his new surroundings.
+He has all the tools to shine, argues Nick Wright.

 It is only 18 months since Aaron Wan-Bissaka walked into Roy Hodgson's office at Crystal Palace's Beckenham headquarters and asked permission to leave the club on loan.
 The academy product had already trained with the first team, impressing players and coaching staff alike, but he was yet to make his senior debut and he was reluctant to wait any longer.